Asset and Wealth Management: Key Differences and Benefits

 These tools empower clients with greater transparency and control while enabling advisors to deliver more accurate and efficient services.

-While wealth managers have begun to use bespoke wealth management software, many are lagging behind, and more than half of HNWIs are unsatisfied with the overall digital maturity of their wealth manager and the wealth manager’s digital interface for analyzing portfolio performance.
+While wealth managers have begun to use bespoke wealth management software, many are lagging behind, and according to Capgemini's World Wealth Report, 52% of high-net-worth individuals are unsatisfied with the overall digital maturity of their wealth manager and the digital interface for analyzing portfolio performance.

 ...more than half of HNWIs are unsatisfied with the overall digital maturity of their wealth manager and the wealth manager’s digital interface for analyzing portfolio performance.